ABOUT Jeff Keen

 Jeff Keen (1923–2012) was born in Trowbridge, Wiltshire.
 After being drafted into National Service during WWII, he studied for a short time at Chelsea School of Art and Design, after which he moved to Brighton (UK) where he lived and worked until his death.

 Keen’s work has been the subject of two retrospectives: Shoot the Wrx, Artist and Filmmaker Jeff Keen at Brighton Museum and Art Gallery (UK) and Gazwrx: The Films of Jeff Keen at the BFI, Southbank, London (UK).
-A major installation, Gazapocalypse – Return to the Golden Age, took place in the Tanks at Tate Modern in September 2012.
-Selected exhibitions, screenings and performances include those at the Trondheim Kunstmuseum (Norway), Tate Britain (UK), Fabrica (UK), Better Books (UK), the Serpentine Gallery (UK), Brighton Museum & Art Gallery (UK), Viper Festival for International Film and Video (Switzerland) and London Film Festival (UK).
-Keen’s work is included in multiple private and public collections, including the British Artists’ Film & Video Study Collection (UK), Face Press Collection (UK) and Brighton Museum & Art Gallery (UK).
+A major installation, Gazapocalypse – Return to the Golden Age, took place in the Tanks at Tate Modern in September 2012, with several important international exhibitions since then.
+Selected exhibitions, screenings and performances include those at the Trondheim Kunstmuseum (Norway), Tate Britain (UK), Better Books (UK), the Serpentine Gallery (UK), Viper Festival for International Film and Video (Switzerland), London Film Festival (UK), Galerie Du Centre (France) and Marc Selwyn Fine Art (USA).
+Keen’s work is included in multiple international private and public collections, including the Tate (UK), British Artists’ Film & Video Study Collection (UK), Face Press Collection (UK) and Brighton Museum & Art Gallery (UK).

 – Stella Keen (Jeff’s daughter and Director of the Jeff Keen Archive.)